iSpellcaster/pico8rle/README.md

 This tool allows you to convert images to be used in pico8 w/o eating up additional sprite memory.
 The python code works like this
 - map the image to the pico8 palette (either the normal, secret, or the 16 closest from both, your choice)
 - It then converts it into horizontal lines, stored as `col C for N number of pixels`.
 This is also where the name comes from.
 RLE stands for "run length encoding".
-It works best if you have large blocks (well lines) of a single color.
+It works best if you have large blocks (well, lines) of a single color.
 It will work horribly with dithered images.
 - this informtaion is stored in a string in a really basic way.
 The only "clever" thing here is, that I used a base64 encode, to keep the resulting size somewhat down.
 - You can copy&paste this string into your pico8 project, and display the image using the functions given below.
 Either as background iamge, or with transparncy for index 0.